simonlau892/react-conditional-form-validations/README.md

 An object containing the error message for each field.
 The key of the object is the name of the field with the word 'Error' appended to the end.
 The property value is the error message.

 ### formErrors [object]
-An object containing the error message for each form validation.
+An object containing the error message for each form validation as well as some from field validations.
 The key is the name of the form validation that are set in the rules.
 If no name is set then the key is the name of the affected input fields with the 'Error' appended to it.
 The property value is the error message.

 ### formMessage [Array]
-An array that contains the form error messages.
+An array that contains the error messages from all validation rules .
 It is similar to the formError prop but without the property keys.
 This prop is useful if you want to loop through the messages and present them as a list.
 The order of the message follows the order of the form.
 If external server errors are passed in, these errors are appended to this array.
 Refer to [input props](#InputProps) to see how to pass in server errors.

 ### isFieldError [boolean]
 Whether there are any field errors.